MouseLand/cellpose/README.md

 1. Running the segmentation algorithm.
 2. Manually labelling data.

-You can open the "Help" at any time with Ctrl+H for the following information inside the GUI.

 Main GUI mouse controls (works in all views):

 - Pan  = left-click  + drag